Lindenwood Lions: Women's ice hockey

-The Lady Lions compete at the NCAA Division I level as of the 2011–12 season with no conference affiliation, making the program one of two Independent NCAA women's programs.
+The Lady Lions started NCAA Division I competition in the 2011–12 season with no conference affiliation, making the program one of two Independent NCAA women's programs at the time.
 In September 2011, it was announced that Lindenwood officially submitted an application to join College Hockey America (CHA) for the 2012–2013 season.
-On November 11, 2011, Lindenwood was notified by CHA officials that the program was accepted and will become a member and begin conference competition starting with the 2012–13 season.
+On November 11, 2011, Lindenwood was notified by CHA officials that the program was accepted, becoming a member and starting conference competition starting with the 2012–13 season.
+Lindenwood continued to play in CHA through the 2023–24 season, after which that conference merged with the men-only Atlantic Hockey Association to form Atlantic Hockey America.

 The program previously competed at the ACHA Division I level as members of the Central Collegiate Women's Hockey Association (CCWHA).
 Lindenwood women's hockey has reached the championship game five seasons in a row and won four National Championships in 2006, 2008, 2009, and 2010; and runner-up in 2007.
 The first four appearances from 2006 to 2009 were against Robert Morris University (Chicago).
 The Lady Lions concluded the 2010–10 season with a program-best 43 wins, including CCWHA regular season and conference tournament championships.
 The Lady Lions advanced to the ACHA Women's Division I National Championship Tournament.
 After pool play the lady Lions beat University of Rhode Island in the semi-finals before a 2–0 shutout of Michigan State for the national championship.
 The Lady Lions concluded the 2010–11 regular season with a 29–2–2 record and overall record of 33–3–2.
 The team won a fourth consecutive CCWHA title in a 3–0 win over Grand Valley State University, The Lady Lions advanced through pool play before falling 1–3 to rival Michigan State in the semifinal round, taking third place.

 The 2011–12 season marked the program's first in NCAA competition.
 The Lady Lions struggled early including back-to-back shutouts by the defending NCAA champions, Wisconsin Badgers.
 The team didn't win their first game until 11 games into the season, against Saint Benedict; it was the team's only win in the first half of the season.
 LU finished the season on a six-game win streak from January 14 to February 11, 2012.
 The team also swept former NAIA rival, Robert Morris (IL) in a three-game exhibition series, ending the season with a record of 8–21–0.